charlesfrye/charlesfrye.github.io/_posts/2018-03-07-frechet-least-squares.markdown

 control signals to a robot and the resulting positions of the actuators.
-We've captured a dataset of these quantities and we'd like to determine how best to predict one given the other (typically, the outputs given the inputs).
+We've captured a dataset of these quantities and we'd like to determine how best to predict one given the other (typically, something we cannot control or measure as easily, called the \textit{outputs}, given something we can control or measure easily, the \textit{inputs}).

 Denoting our outputs as $$y$$ and our inputs as $$x$$, we want a function $$f$$ that,